-We have been spending a lot of time this month talking about meal planning (getting organized and strategies to be successful).
-It truly is one of the foundational must haves to keep our family on track and successfully eating at home.
-Another strategy that is pretty high up on the list as well is meal prepping.
+Meal planning is truly one of the foundational must haves to keep our family on track and successfully eating at home.
+Hopefully you are organized and have strategies to be successful with that!
+Another thing that is pretty high up on the list as well is meal prepping.
 Once you have the meals planned, got to the grocery store, now it’s time to prep some things to save time and keep you on track.
 I do some sort of meal prep EVERY.
 SINGLE.
 WEEK.

 Here are some of my tips for you on ways to save you time later (and always have healthy options at home) by doing some work ahead of time.

 Make a baked egg frittata to eat on all week.